ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-If a "wait" parameter was included in the [continuation response](#response-continue), the
+If a `wait` parameter was included in the [continuation response](#response-continue), the
 client instance MUST NOT call the continuation URI prior to waiting the number of
 seconds indicated.
-If no "wait" period is indicated, the client instance SHOULD
+If no `wait` period is indicated, the client instance SHOULD
 wait at least 5 seconds.
 If the client instance does not respect the
 given wait period, the AS MUST return an error.
 \[\[ [See issue #86](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/86) \]\]